-PVC pipe is ideal as a low-cost material option for pressurized and/or suspended systems that are free from extreme temperature fluctuations.
-But, for projects involving drinking water, exposure to extreme temperatures, or where ungraded or above-ground installation is required, PE pipe is the right choice.
+While PVC pipe is ideal as a low-cost material option for pressurized and/or suspended systems that are free from extreme temperature fluctuations.
+PE pipe is the right choice for projects involving drinking water, exposure to extreme temperatures, or where ungraded or above-ground installation is required.

 3-Layer Pipe Technology